Gobeyn/dumpling/README.md

 can be created, and subsequently be explored by the TUI.
 Inside the TUI a minimal amount of essential actions can be performed.

 By default, the application assumes papers are stored in `$HOME/.paper/`.
 The paper information files created by the CLI tool are stored in the
 `$HOME/.cache/dumpling` directory which is always generated if it does not exists when the program is executed.
+If there is any weird behaviour, check out the `dumpling.log` file which is also stored in the `$HOME/.cache/dumpling/` directory.

 The program should work on UNIX based systems, e.g. Linux and MacOS, we are not sure if it does on Windows.